 The main figure driving this renaissance is the arts entrepreneur Jean Blaise, founder of Le Voyage à Nantes, the annual, two-month arts festival which transforms the city.
 (He was also behind La Nuit Blanche, the all-night festival in Paris.)
 Blaise’s credo – to combine the city’s cultural and tourist attractions into a single brand identity – saw visitor numbers increase by over 50 per cent in under ten years.

-Blaise said: “The important thing is to understand that culture is fundamental for the life of a city.
+Blaise said: “The important thing is to understand that culture is fundamental for the life of Nantes.
 In fact, it cannot exist without it.
 The idea of the festival is to colonise every part of town with artistic creation.” www.levoyageanantes.fr

 Much of Nantes city centre, a pleasant mix of proud, 19th century buildings with a smattering of medieval timber-frame structures, has been pedestrianised and every summer a city-wide art trail is marked by a green line painted along streets and through alleys linking public artworks, installations, urban furniture and some of the city’s finest architectural features.
 Some business owners, feeling left out, complained that the green line did not run past their premises and one disgruntled cafe owner painted an offshoot leading to his front door.